Open-Attestation/decentralized-renderer-react-template/README.md

   - create a template consuming that interface, using the `TemplateProps` helper from `@govtechsg/decentralized-renderer-react-components (for instance check the template in`src/templates/customTemplate/customTemplate.tsx`)
 - shared components are located in `src/core` folder.
 For instance you can find a watermark example that will be displayed when printing the document
 - feel free to remove whatever you dont need

+## Testing the templates in an integrated environment

+This template provides a simple application that is able to render documents built for the current renderer.
+To use it:
+1. Open `integration/index.tsx` file and edit the `documents` property of the `App` component to suit your needs (provide any document that is available locally, whether it's a javascript, JSON or typescript document).
+1. Start your renderer: `npm run dev`
+1. Start the local application: `npm run example:application`
+1. Head to `http://localhost:3010/`, you should see the configured documents during step 1.

 ## Features